Ruth Paine

-Ruth Hyde Paine (born September 3, 1932) was a friend of Marina Oswald, who was living with her at the time of the JFK assassination.
-According to four government investigations, Lee Harvey Oswald stored the 6.5 mm caliber Carcano rifle that he used to assassinate U.S. President John F. Kennedy in Ruth Paine's garage, unbeknownst to her and her husband, Michael Paine.
+Ruth Hyde Paine (born Ruth Avery Hyde; September 3, 1932 – August 31, 2025) was an American teacher who became notable after the assassination of President John F. Kennedy, as she housed Lee Harvey Oswald's wife, Marina Oswald, in her home for several months until the day after the assassination.
+According to official government investigations, including the Warren Commission, Lee Oswald stored the 6.5 mm caliber Carcano rifle used to shoot U.S. President John F. Kennedy in Ruth Paine's garage, unbeknownst to her and her husband, Michael Paine.
+Supporters of the Warren Commission have generally had a positive view of the Paines, but various conspiracy theorists have speculated that they may have had an ulterior motive.

-Ruth Paine answered more than 5,000 questions for the Warren Commission.
-There were over 500 witnesses for the Warren Commission, and the average number of questions asked for each witness was less than 300.
-Furthermore, Ruth Paine has given more interviews than any other Warren Commission witness, always consistent with her Warren Commission testimony.

-Background
+Early life

-Paine was born Ruth Avery Hyde in New York City, to her parents, William A. and Carol E. Hyde.
-She went to Antioch College and became a Quaker.
-Through her interest in folk dancing and music she met her future husband Michael Paine.
-Though strictly speaking not a Quaker, Michael attended meetings with Ruth.
+Paine was born Ruth Avery Hyde in New York City on September 3, 1932, to William A. and Carol E. Hyde.
+Her father was an employee of the U.S. Agency for International Development.
+She went to Antioch College in Ohio and became a Quaker.
+She met her future husband Michael Paine through her interest in folk dancing and music.
+Though not a Quaker himself, Michael attended meetings with Ruth.
 They married on December 28, 1957.

-In 1959 Michael Paine got a job with Bell Helicopter in Fort Worth, Texas and the Paines moved into a house in the suburb of Irving (Michael Paine's step-father, Arthur M. Young, invented the Bell Helicopter).
+In 1959 Michael Paine got a job with Bell Helicopter in Fort Worth, Texas, 30 miles from Dallas, and the Paines moved into a house in the suburb of Irving (Michael Paine's step-father, Arthur M. Young, designed the first Bell Helicopter).
 As liberals in Dallas, the Paines were isolated, and Ruth Paine was quite lonely.
+Around September 1962, with help from her divorce attorney, Louise Raggio, Ruth Paine separated from her husband Michael, due to what was described as “unkind, cruel, harsh and tyrannical treatment and conduct” by him beginning about six months prior to their separation.

 Ruth Paine had been studying Russian since 1957.
-In the late 1950s she participated in Quaker pen pal programs and the East-West Contact Committee, which sponsored visits by three Soviets to the US.
-In 1963 she signed up to teach a summer class in Russian at St. Mark's School in Dallas, but only one student signed up (William Hootkins, who became an actor and had a minor role in the movie Star Wars as X-wing pilot Jek Porkins).
+In the late 1950s, she participated in the East-West Contact Committee, which sponsored visits by three Soviets to the US.
+She was also involved in a pen pal program between Quakers and the Committee of the Soviet Youth Organizations.
+In 1963 she signed up to teach a summer class in Russian at St. Mark's School in Dallas, but only one student signed up, the future actor William Hootkins.

 Ruth Paine met the Oswalds through her interest in the Russian language.
-She had learned to read Russian, but she had difficulty with conversational Russian.
+She had learned to read Russian but needed help with conversational Russian.
 Also, she and Michael Paine were separated at this time.
 A mutual friend from their Madrigal singing group, Everett Glover, invited her to a party at his apartment on February 22, 1963, because he thought she would be interested in meeting two interesting people who spoke Russian.

-The attendance of the couple, Lee and Marina Oswald, was arranged by Oswald's friend, 51-year-old Russian émigré George de Mohrenschildt, a well-educated petroleum geologist with intelligence connections.
+The attendance of the couple, Lee and Marina Oswald, was arranged by Oswald's friend, 51-year-old White Russian émigré aristocrat George de Mohrenschildt, a well-educated petroleum geologist with intelligence connections.